 Discretionary Award Registration Process

 After Council makes an award designation, the Mayor’s Office of Contract Services confirms the following procedural requirements to “clear” an award for registration by the contracting City agency.
-These procedural requirements are also outlined in the FY21 Discretionary Award Clearance Information Sheet
+These procedural requirements are also outlined in the Discretionary Award Clearance Information Sheet

 for information on the status of an award.

-- PASSPort Account: Every discretionary awardee with awards cleared in Fiscal Year 2021 must have an account in PASSPort, the City's digital Procurement and Sourcing Solutions Portal.
+- PASSPort Account: Every discretionary awardee must have an account in PASSPort, the City's digital Procurement and Sourcing Solutions Portal.
 Organizations that are exclusively funded by Department of Cultural Affairs (DCLA) are exempt.
 Please visit the PASSPort webpage to begin the account creation process.

 - Capacity Building Training: Awardees that receive more than $10,000 in discretionary funding, but less than $1 million in cumulative City funding, must complete City Council’s Capacity Building Training and obtain certification.
 A Capacity Building Training Certificate is valid for three years and flows with the specific individual that completed the course.
 Enroll in the online Capacity Building Training at http://mocs.matrixlms.com using code UDKE-BQAO.
 Please refer to these instructions for step-by-step guidance.